johncheong1234/hyperledger-keyfiles/README.md

 curl -sSL https://bit.ly/2ysbOFE | bash -s

 Add the com.py file into the 'fabric-samples/test-network' sub-directory that would have been committed.
-Add the folders 'reconcile' and 'parse-service' into the 'fabric-samples directory that would have been committed.
+Add the folders 'reconcile' and 'parse-service' into the 'fabric-samples' directory that would have been committed.

 In the test-network sub-directory, enter: python com.py